How To Read Your Grocery Ad Like an Insider

 Want to save more money at the grocery store?
 A smart place to start is the store’s sales flyer.
-A grocery marketing expert explains how to read it like an insider.
+A grocery marketing expert explains how to read it like an insider to find the best deals.

 What used to be affectionately considered the grocery game has become the grocery war.